 When the current Duke Law School building was constructed in the mid-1960's at the intersection of Science Drive and Towerview Road, the corner was nothing special.
 Neither of the intersecting streets were major thoroughfares.
 Since we were building on side streets, the University felt that the new building did not require a strong architectural presence; it could be more utilitarian in design.
 There was no need for "Duke stone," simple brick would do.
 The building also need not have the customary Duke Gothic tower.

 Over time, however, our part of campus had grown and become an important University center of activity.
 With the addition of the ever-growing Fuqua School of Business and, in the early 1990's, the Sanford Institute of Public Policy, our corner had become an important focal point for Duke's graduate and professional schools.
-(The corner will become even more prominent when the Nicholas School for the Environment moves in across Towerview.)
 The simple fact was that the Law School had become a prime location on an important crossroads of the campus.

 Architecturally, the Law School building had never engaged the corner.
 As designed, the Law School did not even present a clearly defined main entrance.
 The strong pediment of limestone columns on Science Drive seemed to be the main architectural feature.
 Yet, the building had its main entrance on Towerview - oddly tucked away.
 While the entrance could be seen on architectural drawings, in reality, it was practically invisible from the street.
 In an early photo, one can barely see the small array of columns that marked the entrance.
 As the trees grew over time, it became even more hidden.